aslansari/jetpack-compose-qr-scanner/README.md

-This repository is a work in progress 🚧.

 # QR Scanner with Jetpack Compose and MLKit
 Welcome to the QR Scanner repository, a production-ready application built with Jetpack Compose and the powerful MLKit library.
 This application allows you to scan QR codes and retrieve the information stored within them in a fast and reliable manner.